christophe-cerin/Ecoindex-Revisited/README.md

 ## Analysis of the dataset

-File analysis.ipynb corresponds to a Jupyter notebook making some data analysis over file url_4ecoindex_dataset.csv.
+File analysis_mj.ipynb corresponds to a Jupyter notebook analyzing data over file url_4ecoindex_dataset.csv.
 It aims to check how different the new EcoIndex and the historical EcoIndex, faced quantiles updates.
-Visualization helps to quantify the differences.
+Visualization helps to quantify the differences throughout multiple techniques and metrics.